 We may collect Sensitive Information where it is reasonably necessary to provide you with a specific product or service or required for the design, manufacture or supply of our products, including where your health information is required for the specifications of an allograft product to be provided for you.
 We may also collect Sensitive Information when you apply for employment with us or your services are provided to us.

-The types of Personal Information that we collect about you will depend on why you are interacting with us and, if applicable, the products or services that you acquire, or enquire about.
-It may include your name, date of birth, phone number, email address, street address, bank account details, credit card details, your treating health practitioner, unique hospital identifier, hospital admission time and date, the hospitals or other institutions at which you work or where you may be treated, the entity you work for and your position there, any applicable practicing registration and licensing, your employer or business representative’s contact information.
+The types of Personal Information that we collect about you will depend on the circumstances in which the information is collected and, if applicable, the products or services that you acquire, or enquire about.
+This may include your name, date of birth, phone number, email address, street address, bank account details, credit card details, your treating health practitioner, unique hospital identifier, hospital admission time and date, the hospitals or other institutions at which you work or receive treatment, the entity you work for and your position , any applicable practicing registration and licensing details, and your employer or business representative’s contact information.

-If you do not allow us to collect all of the Personal Information we reasonably request, we may not be able to deliver the products or services you require or process any other request or enquiry.
+Generally, you have no obligation to provide any personal information requested by us.
+However, if you do not provide the Personal Information we reasonably request, we may not be able to deliver the products or services you require or process any request or enquiry that depend on the collection of that information.

 Throughout the life of any product or service you acquire, we may also collect and hold additional Personal Information about you.
-This may include but not be limited to, any Personal Information comprised in transactional records, records of enquiries or complaints you make and, if you make a product claim, the collation of additional information to assess the claim.
+This may include but is not limited to, Personal Information contained in transactional records, records of enquiries or complaints you make and, where you submit a product claim, any additional information we need to assess the claim.

 If you apply for employment with us, we may collect additional Personal Information in relation to you including your educational and employment history and information provided by your referees.

-Where you are employed by us, we may collect additional Personal Information from you in the course of your employment with us which may include Sensitive Information including your health information.
+If you are employed by us, we may collect additional Personal Information from you throughout the course of your employment.
+This may include Sensitive Information including your health information.
 We may also require health information from any individuals attending our premises including immunisation status and/or Covid-19 test results.

 How do we collect and hold Personal Information?